hamzapatwa/Pantry-Tracker/README.md

-Sure!
-Here's a detailed README for your Next.js app that utilizes Firestore and Material UI:

----

 # Pantry Tracker

 Pantry Tracker is a web application built with Next.js, Firebase Firestore, and Material UI.
 It helps you keep track of your pantry items, including their names, quantities, and types.